materialsintelligence/matscholar/README.md

-# Materials Scholar (matscholar)
+# matscholar

-`matscholar` is a Python library for materials-focused natural language processing (NLP).
+MatScholar (Materials Scholar) is a Python library for materials-focused natural language processing (NLP).
 It is maintained by a team of researchers at UC Berkeley and Lawrence Berkeley National Laboratory as part of a project funded by the Toyota Research Institute.

 This library provides a Python interface for interacting with the Materials Scholar API, performing basic NLP tasks on scientific text, and example notebooks on using these tools for materials discovery and design.